 An annual report tells a story; it is a summary of your organisation’s key achievements, challenges and plans for the future.
 When writing your annual report, make sure that every section includes a personal quote or story to keep the reader involved and engaged.
 Avoid jargon and technical detail, and keep statistics to a minimum.

 5: Invest in professional photography

-Finally, hiring a business photographer will make a world of difference when creating a professional look for your annual report.
+Finally, hiring a company profile photographer will make a world of difference when creating a professional look for your annual report.
 Images are far more powerful than words and statistics, and professional photographs are instantly impressive.
 Consider the content of your report and include photographs which reflect the values, personality and aspirations of your company.
 By using a professional photographer you can brief them about exactly what you expect from your images.
-Including professional photographs in your report is a perfect way to break up the more formal aspects of accounting, statistics and graphs, and will emphasise the personal and inspirational side of your business.
+Including company profile photographs in your report is a perfect way to break up the more formal aspects of accounting, statistics and graphs, and will emphasise the personal and inspirational side of your business.